yuichielectric/learning-lab-components/.github/ISSUE_TEMPLATE/bug_report.md

 -->

+**Reproduction**
+Steps to reproduce the behavior in GitHub Learning Lab:
+1. Go to '...'
+2. Click on '....'
+3. Scroll down to '....'
+4. See error

 **Expected behavior**
-A clear and concise description of what you want to happen (with optional code snippets).
+A clear and concise description of what you expected to happen (with optional code snippets).

 **Possible solution**
 <!--- Only if you have suggestions on a fix for the bug -->